Signature: Portugal & the Azores Islands - 14 Days

 Lisbon

-Discuss Libson’s role in the ‘Age of Discovery,’ setting the stage for the day ahead.
-Visit Jerónimos Monastery, built with the profits of the spice trade and a UNESCO World Heritage Site, then stop at the Maritime Museum for a glimpse into the history of Europe’s early explorers.
-Lunch is at a community restaurant which promotes the integration of refugees and immigrants through training–celebrating empowerment and diversity within Lisbon’s neighbourhoods.
+Be immersed in Lisbon's vibrant culture and history on a tour of the city's vibrant neighbourhoods and iconic monuments.
+Visit Jerónimos Monastery, built with the profits of the spice trade and a UNESCO World Heritage Site.
+Lunch is at a community restaurant which promotes the integration of refugees and immigrants through training–celebrating empowerment and diversity within Lisbon’s diverse communities.
 Continue to São Roque Church, whose chapels are extraordinary masterpieces then visit the Carmo Convent Archaeological Museum, a haunting reminder of the 1755 earthquake.
 The evening is free for dinner on your own.

 • Day 7